Max-i Fieldbus

 • D/A conversion.

-• Lock control with keypad scanning.
+• Lock control with keypad scanning and light control.

 • Very advanced LED driving as described on page "Advanced LED Lighting".